robert-ciobotaru/Proiect_IP/middle/BackEnd API Proposal/API-Proposal.md

 Willing to obtain a better comutincation API with the back-end, the middle-end team decided to make a proposal that aims to disambiguate by providing examples.

 Back-end will expose an HTTP Server.
-For an Http Reqeust with the header containing the "Content-Type" attribute set to "application/json" and an appropriate body an resposne with the header "application/json" will be returned.
+For an Http **reqeust** with the header containing the "Content-Type" attribute set to "application/json" and an appropriate body a **response** with the header containing the "Content-Type" "application/json"and an json compliant response will be returned.
 The response will always have the *_Status code_* : 200 OK.

 API Methods